This policy defines disability leave, and establishes the disability leave allowance for classified staff and professional staff.

 An employee’s use of paid and unpaid leave while on a disability leave of absence must be in accordance with the terms of the employment program, collective bargaining agreement, and/or the civil service rules that apply to the employee’s appointment.

-A disability leave of absence is an approved absence from a position when an employee is unable to work in the position due to the employee's own medical condition.
 Some or all of the period of time on disability leave may be covered by the Family and Medical Leave Act (FMLA).
+FMLA-covered leave is concurrent with, and not in addition to, the disability leave allowance.

 Leave to care for a family member with a serious medical condition is not considered a disability leave of absence, but may be covered by the Family and Medical Leave Act.